brockwebb/Synthetic-Survey-Respondents-Creator/persona-generator-instructions.md

    - Maintain internal consistency within each persona's traits and background.

 10. Ethical Considerations:
-    - Avoid generating personas that reinforce harmful stereotypes.
+    - Avoid generating personas that reinforce harmful stereotypes to include racist, gender, sexual orientation, political, and agist.
     - Ensure privacy by not basing personas on real individuals.

 11. Flexibility: